Skip to main content

 The Regulator of Social Housing (independent organisation that monitors social landlords) will use the TSMs to measure whether social housing landlords are delivering good quality homes and housing services.
 They will also help us to identify areas for improvement.

-The TSM information is published in the autumn and should help social landlords to compare their performance with others enabling us to learn from good practice.
+The TSM information is generally published every summer and is designed to help social landlords compare their performance with others enabling them to learn from good practice.

 There are 22 TSMs in total and they are split into two parts: